Villa Farnese: Design

 The villa is one of the finest examples of Renaissance architecture.
 Ornament is used sparingly to achieve proportion and harmony.
 Thus while the villa dominates the surroundings, its severe design also complements the site.
-This particular style, known today as Mannerism, was a reaction to the ornate earlier High Renaissance designs of twenty years earlier.
+This particular style, known today as Mannerism, was a reaction to the earlier High Renaissance designs of twenty years earlier.

 Vignola, the architect chosen for this difficult and inhospitable site, had recently proved his mettle in designing Villa Giulia on the outskirts of Rome for the preceding pope, Julius III.
 Vignola in his youth had been heavily influenced by Michelangelo.
 For the villa at Caprarola, his plans as built were for a pentagon constructed around a circular colonnaded courtyard.
 In the galleried court, paired Ionic columns flank niches containing busts of the Roman Emperors, above a rusticated arcade, a reworking of Bramante's scheme for the "House of Raphael", in the Borgo rione, Rome.
 A further Bramantesque detail is the entablature that breaks forward over the columns, linking them above, while they stand on separate bases.
 The interior loggia formed by the arcade is frescoed with Raphaelesque grotesques, in the manner of the Vatican Logge.
 The gallery and upper floors were reached by five spiral staircases around the courtyard: the most important of these is the Scala Regia ("Royal Stairs") rising through the principal floors.